 - Teaching.
 Currently unemployed, but I've signed up with an agency and there's always plenty of work where I live.

-- Basketball coaching, which is a real passion of mine
+- Basketball coaching, which is a real

 - Sport - I'm looking forward to possibly returning to stats roles with high profile sports clubs Werribee Devils (basketball) and Werribee Tigers (Australian Football)